-2012 was an eventful year at Auburn University.
-Below are the top Featured Stories, Take 5 profiles and Wire Eagle news releases that our readers clicked on this year.
-Here's to more interesting stories and features in 2013.
+2014 was an eventful year at Auburn University.
+Below are the top stories and Take 5 profiles that our readers clicked on this year.
+Here's to more interesting stories and features in 2015.
 War Eagle!

 Famed golden eagle Tiger, a symbol of the Auburn University spirit for nearly 30 years, died June 18, 2014.
 At 34, she was believed to be among the oldest golden eagles in captivity.

 The plan calls for 30 live oak trees to be planted along a new brick walkway that will connect Samford Hall to Toomer's Corner.
 Two large live oaks will also be planted at the College Street and Magnolia Avenue intersection.

 Auburn scientists have discovered that ctenophores, or comb jellies, are actually at the base of the animal kingdom, which rewrites some of the basic understanding of how animals first evolved on the planet.